Wincing the Night Away: Release

+"Turn on Me" is the third single taken from Wincing the Night Away.
+It was released in the UK on September 3, 2007.
+The vinyl came with a special code that could be entered on to www.transgressiverecords.co.uk to receive a 'digital record player', a flash music player that streamed the entire track listing from Wincing the Night Away.
+Users of the digital player can receive email updates about tracks that will be playing in the future.

+As the fourth and final single taken to promote the album, the band released "Sea Legs" in the United Kingdom on December 2, 2007 as a digital download.
+The 7" was limited to only 500 copies and came signed by the band.
+"Strange Powers" is a Magnetic Fields cover.

 Reception

 According to the review aggregator Metacritic, Wincing the Night Away is rated slightly lower on average than its predecessor, Chutes Too Narrow.
 While fewer in number, the positive reviews provided higher praise than for the band's prior work.
 For example, the Austin Chronicle said that it "makes both [previous] albums sound like fragmented potential".
 The New Musical Express stated that the album was "their best yet".
 More negative reviews came from Dusted magazine, which said "this is music that not only is mature enough to know that it can't change the world, but is content to not try", while Village Voice said, "filler tunes like "Pam Berry" and "Black Wave" are a far cry from the tenacious stuff that made Chutes the subject of lavish hyperbole."

 Track listing

 The Japanese edition of the album contains two additional tracks, "Nothing at All" and "Spilt Needles" (alternate version), both taken from the "Phantom Limb" single.
 "Nothing at All" was also included on the album when pre-ordered on iTunes.